 GRE and TOEFL or IELTS: GRE general test required.
 GRE subject test in English recommended but not required.
 Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score requirements.

 Statement of Academic Purpose: The work of the faculty of the Department of English at NYU is characterized by a wide variety of interdisciplinary approaches, encompassing literary history, theory, and criticism, as well as careful reflection on the methods of literary study.
 We are especially interested in graduate students who will be comfortable bridging historical periods in their reading and writing, and who are curious about a wide variety of approaches to literary studies.

 The admissions committee requires from all applicants a statement of academic purpose, which will be judged as a piece of writing.
 It will use this statement to evaluate how well your aspirations and interests suit those of the Department of English at NYU.
-This statement of academic purpose should be succinct (no more than 1200 words, although if that word count exceeds two double-spaced pages it is okay) and address most, if not all, of the following questions:
+This statement of academic purpose should be succinct (no more than 1200 words) and address most, if not all, of the following questions:

 - What kinds (genres, styles, forms, etc.) of literature most engage you?